tetherless-world/whyis/docs/install.md

 ### Run in development mode

-Satoru can be run on a different port to enable debugging.
+Whyis can be run on a different port to enable debugging.
 You will see output from the log in the console and will be able to examine stack traces inside the browser.

 ```
 $ python manage.py runserver -h 0.0.0.0